egzumer/uv-k5-firmware-custom/README.md

 ENABLE_AM_FIX                 := 1       dynamically adjust the front end gains when in AM mode to helo prevent AM demodulator saturation, ignore the on-screen RSSI level (for now)
 ENABLE_AM_FIX_SHOW_DATA       := 1       show debug data for the AM fix (still tweaking it) ENABLE_SQUELCH_MORE_SENSITIVE := 0       make squelch levels a little bit more sensitive - I plan to let user adjust the values themselves
-ENABLE_FASTER_CHANNEL_SCAN    := 0       increases the channel scan speed, but the squelch is also made more twitchy ENABLE_RSSI_BAR               := 1       enable a dBm/Sn RSSI bar graph level inplace of the little antenna symbols ENABLE_AUDIO_BAR              := 0       experimental, display an audo bar level when TX'ing ENABLE_COPY_CHAN_TO_VFO       := 1       copy current channel into the other VFO.
+#ENABLE_FASTER_CHANNEL_SCAN   := 0       don't use (for now) .. increases the channel scan speed, but the squelch is also made more twitchy
+ENABLE_RSSI_BAR               := 1       enable a dBm/Sn RSSI bar graph level inplace of the little antenna symbols ENABLE_AUDIO_BAR              := 0       experimental, display an audo bar level when TX'ing ENABLE_COPY_CHAN_TO_VFO       := 1       copy current channel into the other VFO.
 Long press Menu key ('M')